RhysU/zc/README.md

 Relative to rupa/z, `zc` has the following disadvantages:

- 1. zc must be compiled.
+ 1. zc must be compiled *and* you have to read my lousy C.
  2. Regex search is not implemented.
  3. Bash integration (found below) requires [bash-preexec](https://github.com/rcaloras/bash-preexec).